Police: No victim found in shooting at Mall of America

 BLOOMINGTON, Minn.
-(AP) — Someone opened fire Thursday at the Mall of America in suburban Minneapolis, sending shoppers running for cover, but police said they had not yet found a victim.
+(AP) — Someone fired shots Thursday at the Mall of America in suburban Minneapolis, sending shoppers running for cover, but police said it did not appear anyone was injured.

-Bloomington police also said they were still searching for a suspect after securing the scene.
+Bloomington police also said they were still searching for a suspect after securing the scene shortly before 6 p.m.
+They said a lockdown that had forced some shoppers to shelter in place, while others fled, was in the process of being lifted, but that the mall would not reopen Thursday.

 Video posted to social media showed what appeared to be a man shouting as he walked near the complex’s Nike store, with at least three apparent gunshots.